Loděnice (Beroun District): Administrative division

+Etymology

+The settlement was named after the Loděnice River.

 Geography

 Loděnice is located about 7 km northeast of Beroun and 17 km southwest of Prague.
 It lies on the border between the Křivoklát Highlands and Hořovice Uplands.
 The highest point is a hill at 443 m above sea level.
 The Loděnice River flows through the municipality.

 History

-The first written mention of Loděnice is from 1179, in the record of a battle for the Bohemian throne between dukes Soběslav II and Frederick, which took place here.
+The first written mention of Loděnice is from 1179, in the record of a battle for the Bohemian throne between dukes Soběslav II and Frederick, which took place there.

+Demographics

 Economy

 The world's largest vinyl records manufacturer, GZ Media, is located in Loděnice.
+It employs more than 1,500 people.

 Transport

-The D5 motorway passes through the municipality.
+The D5 motorway from Prague to Plzeň passes through the municipality.

 Loděnice lies on a railway line leading from Prague to Beroun.

 Sights

 The main landmark of Loděnice is the Church of Saint Wenceslaus.
 It was built in the Baroque style in 1726.
 The church tower has a Romanesque core.
 The rectory next to the church is a late Baroque building from the turn of the 18th and 19th centuries.